FajraKatviro/FKFramework3/README.md

 **Tools section**

-This section uncludes the set of tools designed for different develop or deploy automatisations.
+This section includes the set of tools designed for different develop or deploy automatisations.
-- deploy_desktop
-- deploy_mobile
-- helpers
-- imagesetGenerator
+See content table for tools description.

 **Utils section**

 This section provides the set of *.pri* files for enabling FKFramework3 features.
-Add value to FK variable (e.g. FK += imageset) to enable feature
+Add value to FK variable (e.g. FK += imageset) to enable feature See content table for avaliable utils.
-- helpers - set of common used headers (see sources for details)
-- deploy
-- mobile
-- imageset
-- modules

 **Modules section**

+This section contains the set of QML plugins for application development.
+See content table for avaliable modules and detailed description.

 **Samples section**

+This section contains the set of FKFramework-based application samples.
+See source code for details.